kubewarden/kubewarden.io/content/blog/2022/03/admission-policy.md

 date: 2022-03-16
 ---

-Up until now, the only way to define a policy in Kubewarden was to use a `ClusterAdmissionPolicy` which is applied to cluster-wide resources across all namespaces.
+Up till now, the only way to define a policy in Kubewarden was to use the [`ClusterAdmissionPolicy`](https://github.com/kubewarden/kubewarden-controller/blob/main/docs/crds/README.asciidoc#k8s-api-github-com-kubewarden-kubewarden-controller-apis-policies-v1alpha2-clusteradmissionpolicy) resource that would be applied to cluster-wide resources across all namespaces.

 That's why we're thrilled to announce the new `AdmissionPolicy` resource.
-This new resource is created inside a `namespace` and the policies will process only the requests that are targeting the namespace where the `AdmissionPolicy` is defined.
+This new resource is created inside a `namespace` and the policies will only process the requests that are targeting the namespace where the `AdmissionPolicy` is defined.
 Except from being a "namespaced" resource, `AdmissionPolicy` works exactly the same as the `ClusterAdmissionPolicy`.

 ## Why should you use AdmissionPolicies?

-It's possible to restrict the namespaces where a `ClusterAdmissionPolicy` evaluates resources using a `namespaceSelector`.
-However there's no way for Kubernetes administrators to restrict users from creating `ClusterAdmissionPolicies` that evaluate resources just in a particular namespace.
+It was possible to restrict the namespaces where a `ClusterAdmissionPolicy` evaluated resources using a [`namespaceSelector`](https://github.com/kubewarden/kubewarden-controller/blob/main/docs/crds/README.asciidoc#clusteradmissionpolicyspec).
+However there was no way for Kubernetes administrators to restrict users from creating `ClusterAdmissionPolicies` that evaluate resources just in a particular namespace.

-Allowing all tenants to deploy `ClusterAdmissionPolicies` is risky.
+Moreover, allowing all tenants to deploy `ClusterAdmissionPolicies` is risky.
 A tenant could apply policies that affect resources in all namespaces, even if they don't have access to all of them.
-You probably want to allow tenants to deploy policies only in the namespaces they have access to.
-That's where `AdmissionPolicies` come into play!
-We can achieve this restriction with `AdmissionPolicies` and [Role-Based Access Control (RBAC) in Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+Which is why, as a Kubernetes administrator, you probably want to allow tenants to deploy policies only in the namespaces they have access to.
+That's where `AdmissionPolicies` come into play! `AdmissionPolicies` combined with [Role-Based Access Control (RBAC) in Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) allow you to enforce this restriction by delimiting the tenants to deploy resources only across namespaces they have access to.

 As an example, let's say you want a tenant who can deploy resources just to the `development` namespace.
 You can allow this tenant to deploy `AdmissionPolicies` just in this namespace using RBAC.
 However, if you allowed them to create `ClusterAdmissionPolicies`, they could block other resources from being handled in other namespaces.